Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Al Horford included, hit the court versus the Philadelphia 76ers at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.
+Al Horford and his Boston Celtics teammates hit the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Tuesday.

-In this piece we'll examine Horford's stats and trends, helping you make good predictions on prop bets.
+If you'd like to make predictions on Horford's performance, we look at his available prop bets, using stats and trends, below.

 Al Horford Prop Bets vs. the 76ers